 public class SimpleThreadScope extends java.lang.Object implements Scope

-with it.
-As such, it's typically preferable to use the
+As such, it is typically preferable to use

 Thanks to Eugene Kuleshov for submitting the original prototype for a thread scope!

 |Constructor and Description|

 Return the object with the given name from the underlying scope,